Thousands of Resources. Ready to help.

-Biotech firms in Kalamazoo, Saline receive loans to hire seven former Pfizer scientists
+Three biotech firms receive loans to hire former Pfizer scientists

-LANSING - Governor Jennifer M. Granholm today announced two more Michigan companies have been selected to receive loans in the sixth round of funding under the state’s Company Formation and Growth (CFG) fund, an initiative aimed at retaining Pfizer talent and assets in the state.
+LANSING - Governor Jennifer M. Granholm today announced three more Michigan companies, all based in Kalamazoo, have been selected to receive loans under the state's Company Formation and Growth (CFG) fund, an initiative aimed at retained Pfizer talent and assets in the state.

 The Michigan Strategic Fund (MSF) board today approved the funding that will be used by the companies to hire former Pfizer scientists.
-One was approved for a loan of $200,000 and the second for a loan in the amount of $150,000.
-Including today’s awards, the CFG to date has approved $7.25 million in loans to a total of 34 life-science companies in Ann Arbor, Chelsea, Jackson, Livonia, Kalamazoo, Portage and Saline.
+Two were approved for loans of $100,000 each and a third for a loan of $50,000.
+To date, the CFG has approved $6.9 million in loans to a total of 32 life-science companies in Ann Arbor, Chelsea, Jackson, Livonia, Kalamazoo and Portage.

 The following companies were approved for CFG loans:

 “We are fostering entrepreneurship as part of a concerted effort to ensure Pfizer scientists will continue to start and grow innovative Michigan biotech companies,” MEDC President and CEO Greg Main said.
 Main also serves as chairman and president of the MSF board.